GalSagie/GalSagie.github.io/_posts/2015-01-16-ovn-distributed-controller.md

 * Building protocols/standards (many) for locally applying the above policy to software/hardware (For example OpenFlow)

+Without getting into right or wrong debate, i believe this delegation approach simplifiy things and help the community continue to develop the two aspects seperated from each other.

-Having a "control" entity in the end nodes can show value in other areas (hint OAM, wait for my next post).
+Having a "control" entity in the end nodes can show value in other areas (hint: OAM, wait for my next post to read more about smart agents).

 There are some solutions already fully distributed, running on the end nodes, [Midokura MidoNet](http://bradhedlund.com/2012/10/06/mind-blowing-l2-l4-network-virtualization-by-midokura-midonet/) is one of them.